Article updated on:

 Join our newsletter to learn more about stem cell therapy and the science behind it.

-Are you considering stem cell treatment to address a health condition or injury?
-If so, it's essential to be aware of these treatments' potential risks and limitations and the legalities surrounding stem cell clinics in the United States.
+It's essential to be aware of the potential risks, limitations, and legalities surrounding stem cell clinics in the United States.

-Patients should be aware of stem cell treatments' potential risks and limitations and carefully evaluate any claims made by stem cell clinics before considering treatment.
-It is also essential to consult with a qualified healthcare provider to determine the best treatment for a particular condition and ensure that all treatments being received are safe and evidence-based.
+Patients must be aware of the potential risks and limitations of stem cell treatments.
+It is crucial to evaluate claims made by stem cell clinics and consult with a qualified healthcare provider to determine the safest and most effective treatment options.

 Why do patients travel abroad for stem cell therapy?